Am I Eligible for Redress?

 Will I need to pay legal costs?

 The Redress Board will pay your legal representative’s costs as set out in the Historical Institutional Abuse Redress Board (Applications and Appeals) Rules (Northern Ireland) 2020 (see in particular the tables of scale costs in the Schedule).
 This is the secondary legislation that sets out the procedures that the Board must follow when processing applications.

 How long will it take the panel to decide how much compensation I should receive?

 The time taken to process an application will vary for a number of reasons including; the complexity of the matters identified in the application; the availability and accuracy of records; the status of the institution; queries around jurisdiction, the behaviours of the parties, and whether all of the necessary statutory proofs and evidentiary documentation required under the Rules have been submitted with the application.
 The length of time it takes to decide will also depend on the complexity of your application and the volume of applications received.

 How will I know if my application has been successful?

-When the panel has made its decision the Redress Board will write to you, and to your solicitor if you have one, to advise you how much compensation you have been awarded.
+When the panel has made its decision, communication to advise if the application has been successful and the amount compensation awarded will be sent to your solicitor via an online portal.
+If you have not appointed a solicitor the Redress Board will notify you directly.
 You will have 21 days from the date the letter was issued to accept or appeal your award.